 It took us over a hundred iterations and many months before we landed on the concept for Smith Assembly.
 When the pandemic hit and we needed to pivot our business, we went through dozens of ideas and customer discovery conversations before we settled on our current online workshop format.
 The content for each of our workshop’s sections also went through their own extensive design processes and rounds of user experience testing.

 We hope you value design thinking as much as we do.
 We’re excited to share with you this infographic of our design process.
 Tell us about yours on social media by tagging #SmithAssembly.
-How do you design and develop inclusive products and services?
+How do you design and develop inclusive products and programs?

 Infographic of Our Design Process